Louis-Snow/site/projects/About.md

 layout: post
 title: 'About'
 ---
 I'm Louis, animator and illustrator.
-That's it.
-It's almost impossible to find this website via web search, so chances are I told you to go to this address.
-Thanks for doing what I asked.
+Thanks for visiting my website!
+I've had experience creating artwork, branding and all sorts of media (videos, motion design, games) for years, and am currently a full time student.

 #### **Contact**

 Please send any inquiries [to louis@louissnow.com](mailto:louis@louissnow.com) if you would like to ask about a commission or if there's anything about my work that you'd like to know.

 #### **Site Credits**